-- 166. As mentioned in the introduction, it i stated in Section 4-4, paragraph six, second sentence of the Electronic Communications Act that the refusal of a request for co-location must be substantiated and documented. - 167.
+- 175. As mentioned in the introduction, it i stated in Section 4-4, paragraph six, second sentence of the Electronic Communications Act that the refusal of a request for co-location must be substantiated and documented. - 176.
 If, prior to a request, an operator has received information from Telenor indicating that, as a starting point, there is no available capacity at the relevant location, the process would be more efficient if the requesting party were to substantiate why the request can nonetheless be considered to be reasonable.
-Nkom refers in particular to Section 4-1, paragraph two, second sentence concerning whether it is possible to construct or use competing infrastructure. - 168.
+Nkom refers in particular to Section 4-1, paragraph two, second sentence concerning whether it is possible to construct or use competing infrastructure. - 177.
 If a request is rejected, the grounds must include all information that is necessary to assess the grounds for the rejection.
 If the refusal is due to a shortage of capacity, Telenor will be obliged to give a specific account of which options have been assessed and why it will not be reasonable to expand capacity.
-This is necessary for the requesting party to have a real opportunity to assess the rejection. - 169.
+This is necessary for the requesting party to have a real opportunity to assess the rejection. - 178.
 In cases where a rejection has been made and this is solely because Telenor has reserved space for itself or other providers for future placement, cf. section 7.1.6.4, this must be stated in the grounds for the rejection.
-The rejection must also state when the right to opt-out will expire. - 170.
+The rejection must also state when the right to opt-out will expire. - 179.
 The purpose of documentation is to support the reasoning that is given.
-Documentation is therefore required if the reasoning itself does not provide sufficient information that is necessary for determining whether the request is reasonable.

-- 171. For the requesting party to be able to rapidly verify whether or not the request was reasonable, the justification, together with accompanying documentation, must be provided at the same time as the rejection is given. - 172.
-If there is an appeal against Telenor's rejection of access, it must, on the other hand, be expected that the requesting party specifies and possibly elaborates on the factors that may justify that co-location must be considered reasonable, so that Telenor can then undertake a renewed assessment of the request. - 173.
+Documentation is therefore required if the reasoning itself does not provide sufficient information that is necessary for determining whether the request is reasonable. - 180.
+For the requesting party to be able to rapidly verify whether or not the request was reasonable, the justification, together with accompanying documentation, must be provided at the same time as the rejection is given. - 181.
+If there is an appeal against Telenor's rejection of access, it must, on the other hand, be expected that the requesting party specifies and possibly elaborates on the factors that may justify that co-location must be considered reasonable, so that Telenor can then undertake a renewed assessment of the request. - 182.
 If a provider submits a number of requests with a view to then being able to decide where it is most expedient to implement further development, a simpler form of justification could be used in such a "reconnaissance round"44.
-However, the justification must provide the requesting party with sufficient information to be able to determine which requests the requesting party should proceed further with. - 174.
+However, the justification must provide the requesting party with sufficient information to be able to determine which requests the requesting party should proceed further with. - 183.
 In cases where Telenor offers placement, but where this will result in construction contributions, cf. section 7.5.10.3, it must also be possible to document the capacity shortfall, including whether this is due to reservations concerning future location.
-The offer must also state when the right to opt-out will expire. - 175.
+The offer must also state when the right to opt-out will expire. - 184.
 Nkom will closely monitor the obligation concerning co-location, including processing times and the scope of construction contributions.
 Nkom thus needs to receive regular reports on Telenor's processing of request applications.
 Telenor is therefore ordered to submit half-yearly reports on, inter alia, the number of requests received and associated processing times, the number of requests granted, the number of requests with construction contributions, and the number of requests refused.
-The reports must also include the number of placements completed during the period.
-The documentation will form the basis for follow-up aimed at ensuring that the preparation and implementation of placements takes place without undue delay.